 Preparing Students for the Future

 It is important to note that preschoolers are still developing their cognitive abilities and self-regulation skills.
 They are exploring their independence and testing boundaries, which is a natural part of their development.

 The age gap feels wide at this age.
 A new four year old is much younger than an old four year old child.
-Competency based programs allow students to progress at their own pace.
-It is important to build individualized learning into the learning process because when students learn these skills when they are ready, they will have a deeper learning of them.
+Competency based programs allow students to progress at their own pace, as it is important to build individualized learning into the learning process because when students learn these skills when they are ready, they will have a deeper learning of them.

 Establishing Clear and Age-Appropriate Rules

-When creating classroom rules for preschoolers, it is crucial to consider their age, developmental stage, language abilities, and individual needs.
+When creating a rules poster, it is crucial to consider their age, developmental stage, language abilities, and individual needs.

-Rules should be simple, concise, and easy to understand.
+Preschool classroom rules should be simple, concise, and easy to understand, and this holds true for all grade levels.
 Use visual cues such as pictures or symbols to support comprehension, especially for children who are not yet reading.
 A competency based approach means students work to demonstrate mastery individually.

 Keep in mind that preschoolers have limited attention spans, so it is best to have a small number of rules, typically between 3 to 5, that cover the essential aspects of behavior and safety.

 To establish age-appropriate rules, think about the specific challenges and learning goals of the preschool age group.